-This diary entry has been illustrated by my incredibly talented lil bro, Charlie.
-All the drawings from here on out are his interpretations of the weirdness detailed herein.
+This article was illustrated by my incredibly talented lil bro, Charlie.
 If you like his stuff you can jump on over to his Instagram, here, to see more.

 Heideglühen is akin to Isla de Muerta, in that it cannot be found save by those who already know where it is.
 If you type the club’s name into Google or Facebook and head to the location detailed therein, you will find a fat load of nothing.
 It’s all smoke and mirrors designed to keep undesirables away.
 I suppose the thought process goes that if you have to ask where it is, it’s not for you.
 Despite the fact that we knew this, we still managed to fuck up the entry process and nearly get ourselves booted out into the cold morning snow within seconds of arriving.

 We disembarked the S Bahn and crossed a wide bridge over a frozen river, and caught sight of a collection of huts and mismatched outhouses on the far bank.
 We ditched our beers and stuffed the remains of our bread in our pockets and trudged across the snow thick grass to where we could see the bouncer huddled in black under a patio heater.
 The entrance was small and inconspicuous, just a plain door set in a hodge podge wooden fence.
 No queue at all.
 Why would there be?
 It was 11am and -5 degrees.